 Now a lot of people on Youtube will show you a stretch you need to do every day to keep your posture.
-Don’t get me wrong—I think mobility routines and stretches and all those sorts of things can be helpful, especially when trying to regain your movement.
+Don’t get me wrong—mobility routines and stretches and all those sorts of things can be helpful, especially when trying to regain your movement.

 Improve Your Diet To Improve Your Posture

-But I also believe that posture is fundamentally a nutrient issue.
-This is because we can also see postural issues happen in agricultural animals during specific nutrient deficiencies, such as swayback in sheep and cattle being caused by a copper deficiency.
-This is because copper is needed for spinal health as it’s used in collagen and bone formation.
+Posture is fundamentally a nutrient issue.
+This is because we can also see postural issues happen in agricultural animals during specific nutrient deficiencies, such as swayback in sheep and cattle being caused by a vitamin A / copper deficiency.
+This is because retinol and copper is needed for spinal health as it’s used in collagen and bone formation.

-Most of us in the Western world have some sort of nutrient deficiency because of being raised on processed foods, or a bad diet as an adult, or bad gut health due to antibiotics and having trouble with digestion, etc.
+Most of us in the Western world have some sort of nutrient deficiency because of being raised on processed foods, or a bad diet as an adult, or bad gut health due to a variety of reasons.

 Postural Exercises I Found Helpful